Cornell-MAE-UG/sp26-portfolio-oao25-jpg/_projects/2026SP-nutcracker.md

 credits: https://doi.org/10.1007/s10071-007-0131-2
 ---

-Problem: Draw a nutcracker that can crack a macadamia nut specifically
+Problem: Draw a diagram of a nutcracker that can crack a macadamia nut specifically

 The constraints on this design are based on values that I will give below